jtoppins/dct/doc/03-designer.md

 lose.
 An asset with a cost value will deduct against this per-side ticket pool.
 See the [tickets](#tickets) section for more information.

+### `codename`

+ * _required:_ no
+ * _value:_ string
+ * _default:_ random codename assigned to asset

+A static codename can be assigned to a template overriding the normally random codename.
+Codenames are displayed in mission briefings and other player UI elements.

 ### Attributes - Type Specific

 #### Airspace